KimmoKAhola/The-IoT-Temperature-Observer/README.md

 - [x] What purpose does it serve
 - [ ] What insights you think it will give

-I chose this project to lay the foundation to a larger project, sort of a proof of concept.
+I chose this project to lay the foundation to a larger personal project, sort of a proof of concept.
 The idea behind it is to give me a deepened understanding for microcontrollers, python and coding in general.
 I want to give friends & family small sensors to use at home to measure something and collect the data in a personal database and use that info for some visualization/calculation.

 Insights: ?
 Think about this.

 # Materials needed

-- [x] List of material
-- [x] What the different things (sensors, wires, controllers) do - short specifications
-- [x] Where you bought them and how much they cost
-- [x] Add sum of all material
-- [x] change price and sum to the rightmost column

 | Product | Quantity | Link  | Description | Price (SEK) |
 | :---         |     ---:       | :--- | :--- | ---: |